Our Epic Vacation: Day 2, Part A

 The girls got to sit in an actual covered wagon!

 We learned how to use a water pump.
-(And yes, Joel’s nose is in his phone.
+(And yes, my husband’s nose is in his phone.
 His summer term wasn’t quite finished when we left, so he was often walking around various tourist sites grading papers.
 And then texting me the grades.
 He found that easier than using the notes feature on his phone, I guess.)

 We got to play on a pump organ just like the one that Pa bought for Mary.